vicmay/ToSSL/MISSING-TODO.md

 - **ASN.1 Operations**: Basic ASN.1 encoding, OID conversion
 - **Provider Management**: FIPS support, algorithm discovery, provider loading/unloading

-**Changelog (2024-06):**
-- Updated to reflect actual code and Tcl-level commands after modular refactor.
-- Marked as complete: DSA/EC/Ed25519/Ed448/X25519/X448/SM2, keywrap, legacy support (tossl::legacy::*), PBE, PKCS#7, PKCS#12, hex encoding, certificate/CSR modification, OCSP, and more.
-- Noted partial/legacy/known issues and missing features.

-*This document is now up to date with the codebase and Tcl interface as of July 2024.*
+*This document is now up to date with the codebase and Tcl interface as of December 2024.*